cpplain/dotfiles/README.md

 # Christopher's Dotfiles

 You are free to use my dotfiles as you wish.
 However, I strongly encourage you not to copy the files as is.
 Instead, take time to understand the configurations, take what you like, and create your own dotfiles from scratch.
-You will be much happier with the end result and will be capable of maintining/improving your configuration in the future.
+You will be much happier with the end result and will be capable of maintaining/improving your configuration moving forward.

 ## Usage